BSCCNS/vcity_circularity_api/README.md

 Users must authenticate in order to get a token that allows them to perform calls to the endpoints.
 This is achieved through a Ouath2 scheme in `/token`.
 Afterwards, every call must provide the bearer token in the authorization header.

-The fake database provides two users: `he-man` with superuser acces, and `skeletor` being a normal user.
+The fake database provides two users: `heman` with superuser acces, and `manatarms` being a normal user.
 Both have the password `password`.

 Endpoints must check authenticity of the token through a dependence.
 See example: